OctopusDeploy/blog/blog/2021-06/azure-app-service-step/index.md

 ## What's changed?

-The _Deploy an Azure App Service_ step is designed to supercede the existing _Deploy an Azure Web App_ step, however the original step is still available.
+The _Deploy an Azure App Service_ step is designed to supersede the existing _Deploy an Azure Web App_ step, however, the original step is still available.

 The _Deploy an Azure Web App_ step relied on [Microsoft Web Deploy](https://www.iis.net/downloads/microsoft/web-deploy) as the deployment mechanism.
 This restricted the step to executing on Windows workers, required special configuration to work with Linux app service plans, and didn't support container images.
 The new step relies on the [zip deploy API](https://docs.microsoft.com/en-us/azure/app-service/deploy-zip#rest) for file-based packages (zip, nupkg, war), and also support container images.